Asana/openapi/README.md

 ./bin/build_spec.sh
 ```

+_Note for internal Asanas: If you see errors regarding `OPENAPI_DIR` not being set, see this task: [https://app.asana.com/0/0/1200652548580470/f](https://app.asana.com/0/0/1200652548580470/f)_

-Then, create a pull request with the result of the above operation.
+The script may take a few moments to fully run.
+When complete, create a pull request in this repository with the result.